ignite/cli/docs/guide/loan.md

 git commit -m "Scaffold loan module and loan list"
 ```

-## Scaffold the Messages
+## Scaffold the messages

-In order to create a loan app, you need the following messages:
+To create a loan app, you need the following messages:

 * Request loan
 * Approve loan